Linear A: Decipherment

 Linear A has not been fully deciphered.
-However, researchers are reasonably confident in the approximate sound values of most syllabic signs and are able to make inferences about the meanings of some texts.
+However, researchers are reasonably confident in the approximate sound values of most syllabic signs and are able to make inferences about the meanings of some texts; the language thus is sometimes described as "partially deciphered".

 Challenges to decipherment

+Linear A inscriptions are often brief, fragmentary, and hard to read.

 One major barrier to its decipherment is the limited surviving corpus.
 Only around 1400 Linear A inscriptions survive, in contrast to the 6000 available for Linear B. As a result, researchers are stuck with limited sample sizes, making it difficult to reliably detect patterns.
 Similarly, Linear A inscriptions are often fragmentary, damaged, or otherwise hard to read.
 It can be difficult to individuate particular signs and to distinguish separate signs from handwriting variants.
 Finally, Linear A inscriptions tend to be brief and repetitive.
 Rather than complete sentences, many are lists where each entry consists of a toponym or personal name followed by a logogram and then a numeral.
 Thus, the surviving corpus contains few spelled-out words and limited evidence of the grammatical structure.

 A second barrier is the scarcity of external evidence.
 No bilingual inscriptions have been found, preventing the script from being deciphered in the manner that Egyptian hieroglyphs were deciphered using the Rosetta Stone.
 The underlying language of Linear A has not been determined, and it is not clear that the same language was used for its entire period of use.
 The grammatical evidence that can be gleaned from the surviving corpus suggests that it was not a close relative of any known language.